psychemedia/pentrich-uprising/resources/17_nottingham_bills.md

 THE ROYAL ASSENT

-Was given by Commission to the Lottery Amendment Bill, the Two Mutiny Bills, Men be.s' Indemnity Bill, Oak Bark and Tobacco Imp° - tation Bills, Frame-Breaking Prevention Bill, Nottingham Watch and Ward Bill, and to several Private Bills.
+Was given by Commission to the Lottery Amendment Bill, the Two Mutiny Bills, Members' Indemnity Bill, Oak Bark and Tobacco Importation Bills, Frame-Breaking Prevention Bill, Nottingham Watch and Ward Bill, and to several Private Bills.

 ```